Hip To Be Square

 The barista sensed where this was heading and promptly pushed the coffees across the counter.
 I paid, and we left.

-We stood on the sidewalk, took a sip of the coffee and promptly poured it into the gutter.
+We stood on the sidewalk, took a sip of the gruel, and poured it into the gutter.

 “I’ll have two coffees with cream and sugar; please,” I said to the voice.